rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/vsphere/creating-a-vm-template/_index.md

 ## Windows Preparation

 Windows has a utility called [sysprep](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--generalize--a-windows-installation) that is used to generalize an image and reset the same items listed above for Linux.
-The command would look like this.
+The command is as follows:

 ```PowerShell
 sysprep.exe /generalize /shutdown /oobe